MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 > [!div class="mx-imgBorder"]
 > ![Yammer admin panel external user settings.](../media/yammer-adminpanel-externalusers-allowdeny.png)

-This is a Yammer network-wide setting.
+This setting is a Yammer network-wide setting.
 Enabling guest access here will allow community admins to add guests to any Yammer community in the network.
 You can control guest access to individual Yammer communities by using sensitivity labels.

 External collaboration is a key ingredient for the success of any organization.
 Yammer guests allow you to call in experts, such as consultants or vendors, from outside your organization.
 Users can invite guests to a community and quickly start a rich conversation by sharing access to community resources like files.
 This ease-of-use makes external collaboration one of the most used features in Yammer today.